| We have heard many ideas about how to prevent dogs from jumping up on

 place their paws on people.
 Other dogs simply jump straight up into the air and

 pant happily in your face.
+Some dogs scratch your legs with nervous glee.
 This type of jumping up in dogs is different from

 dogs jumping up to snatch something from your hands.
-That is very bad
+That is a dangerous

 behavior that requires a fast 'OFF' correction.